Eschatologue/CM_wiki/docs/spells/description/p.md

 This spell channels vitality into plants.
 The casting time you use determines whether the spell has the Overgrowth or the Enrichment effect below.

 ***Overgrowth.*** Choose a point within range.
 All normal plants in a 100-foot-radius Sphere centered on that point become thick and overgrown.
 A creature moving through that area must spend 4 feet of movement for every 1 foot it moves.
-You can exclude one or more areas of any size within the spell’s area from being affected.
+You can exclude one or more areas of any size within the spell's area from being affected.

 ***Enrichment.*** All plants in a half-mile radius centered on a point within range become enriched for 365 days.
 The plants yield twice the normal amount of food when harvested.
 They can benefit from only one Plant Growth per year.